dochy-ksti/docchi/docchi_diff/readme.md

-Calculates the diff of two Docchi Data.

-This is one of the key components of the Docchi File System.
+One of the components of [Docchi](https://github.com/dochy-ksti/docchi)

-More explanations to be added...